 Spiritual warfare is rampant.
 Lucifer was the fallen angel who became Satan and is duplicitous in his tactics.
 Justice Revealed will engage in the battle.
-It is a series of instructive vignettes, illustrations, and allegories that combine my professional experience in criminal justice with a personal proclamation of God’s impartial fairness—his perfect justice.
+It is a series of instructive vignettes, illustrations, and allegories that combine Jim’s professional experience in criminal justice with a personal proclamation of God’s impartial fairness—his perfect justice.
 Since many peace officers have a latent sense of humor, you will find some satire, parody, paradox, symbolism, and a soliloquy as well.
 Cops are typically thick-skinned, but secretly softhearted, so there is a prose or two for good measure.

 The small bites of insight from each chapter are designed to take less time then it would require to connect during a coffee break.
 Plus the dialogue will be rich and meaningful as we journey between the laws of the land and the laws of God.